ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 Want to add to or extend this tutorial?
 Here are some ideas:

-- In the github repository there is an application that can be deployed that uses the database and Object storage.
+- In the [github repository](https://github.com/IBM-Cloud/vpc-tutorials/tree/master/vpc-site2site-vpn) there is an application that can be deployed that uses the database and Object storage.
 Instructions on how to deploy are in the README.
 - If you deployed the application [add a DNS zone](https://(https://{DomainName}/docs/dns-svcs?topic=dns-svcs-getting-started) for the application.
-- Add a [load balancer](/docs/vpc?topic=vpc-nlb-vs-elb) to distribute inbound microservice traffic across multiple instances.
+- Run the application on multipls {{site.data.keyword.vsi_is_short}} and add a [load balancer](/docs/vpc?topic=vpc-nlb-vs-elb) to distribute inbound microservice traffic.

 ## Remove resources
 {: #vpc-site2site-vpn-remove-resources}